StackVista/stackstate-docs/use/problem-analysis/problems.md

 The following events will be generated:

-* One `Problem updated` event for the oldest problem.
+* A `Problem updated` event for the oldest problem.
-* `Problem subsumed` events will be generated for all other problems.
+* A `Problem subsumed` event for each other (subsumed) problem.

 ### Problem resolved

 When the root cause and all contributing cause components have changed to a CLEAR \(green\) health state, the problem is considered as resolved and will no longer be visible in the StackState UI.

+The following events will be generated:

-A `Problem resolved` event will be generated.
+* A `Problem resolved` event for the resolved problem.

-If the components change back to an unhealthy state in the future, this will be reported as a new problem in StackState.
+If the components in the problem change back to an unhealthy state in the future, this will be reported as a new problem in StackState.

 ## See also